parthenon-hpc-lab/parthenon/docs/interface/containers.md

 shape = std::vector<int>({11,12,13,14});
 ```

-It is often desirable to extract from a container a specific set of
+It is often desirable to extract from a meshblock data container a specific set of
 variables that have desired names, sparse ids, or conform to specific
 metadata flags.
 This set of variables must be collected in such a way
 that it can be accessed easily and performantly on a GPU, and such